Museum Exhibition Invisible Showcases

 The methodology of creating an exceptional showcase design, building it, and installing it does not happen in a vacuum.
 Furthermore, it takes a dedicated team of professionals, working concurrently to create something far more than the sum of its parts.
 However, whether the display showcase is truly invisible to the individual is determined by how other details are designed, engineered, and executed.

-Now, depending on your role will largely determine where you step on this display and showcase journey, for example, from the standpoint of the exhibition organiser, who has been given the mission of housing a new, existing, or travelling collection, etc.
+Now, depending on your role, you will largely determine where you step on this display and showcase journey.
+For example, from the standpoint of the exhibition organiser, who has been given the mission of housing a new, existing, or travelling collection, etc.

 Once the first ideas are formed and pen is put to paper, it is time to involve a professional museum designer specialising in museum display showcase design.
 I have to say that there are not many of us out there.
 You can count them on the fingers of one hand.
 Moreover, you can narrow this down to simply two if you want to include state-of-the-art sustainable showcase lighting that delivers quality, conservative lighting solutions.